The YEAR OF THE FIRE HORSE begins FEBRUARY 17!

 Discover how Chinese Zodiac’s Year of the Fire Horse* is a time of transformation that can spark new insights, ignite clear intention, and fire up compassionate action.

-Listen to equine experts share inspiring stories that led to the creation of unique practices and modalities that improve horse-human relationships.
+Listen to embodied equine guides share inspiring stories that led to the creation of unique modalities that improve horse-human relationships.

 Learn evidence-based ways to connect deeply with horses and yourSELF, and how this benefits your overall wellBEing.